 The Learning in Harmony Trust was formed in September 2014 by Sheringham Primary School and JFK Special School.
 In 2015, we were joined by two other Newham schools direct, Upton Cross Primary School and Hartley Primary School, and three further schools joined us in the first term of the 2016-17 school year – Blenheim Primary School and the Federation of Thorpe Greenways Junior and Infant Schools, all of which are located in Southend.
+In January 2017, Drew Primary School, also in Newham, joined us.
 We are bound together by our belief that by working in partnership as one organisation we can make a significant difference to the children and young people in our schools.
 We are proud to have both similarities and differences as schools, and see this diversity as a strength.

 We all believe that empowering everyone within and around our organisation, through rigorous support and challenge, will help us to maximise the life chances of the pupils in our care.

 The partnership understands that continuing professional development and teacher welfare lie at the heart of school improvement and these principles underpin our training programme.
 We aim to recruit and retain high quality trainees in order to maintain our success.
 If you are passionate about education, here are some reasons to join us:

 - We believe that all staff have the potential to make an outstanding impact upon the learning of the pupils and all staff are entitled to a level of support and challenge that will empower them as educators, wherever they are in their career development.
 We are big on CPD and we have recently partnered with Edison Learning and the Aspire Programme for school improvement and staff development.

 - Our schools are very different from each other, but all have extensive track record of successful training and development – and are great and dynamic places to be!
 Pop in for a visit and ask our staff about the mentoring and coaching available, and the socials!